I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksproxy/nf-ksproxy-ikscontrol-ksmethod.md

 <p>To determine the buffer size that is required for a specific method request, you can call this method with MethodData set to <b>NULL</b> and DataLength equal to zero.
 The method returns HRESULT_FROM_WIN32(ERROR_MORE_DATA and BytesReturned contains the size of the required buffer.</p>

-<p>This is a synchronous call.
-It will not complete until the method is completed from kernel-mode.</p>

-<p>To determine the buffer size that is required for a specific method request, you can call this method with MethodData set to <b>NULL</b> and DataLength equal to zero.
-The method returns HRESULT_FROM_WIN32(ERROR_MORE_DATA and BytesReturned contains the size of the required buffer.</p>

 ## -requirements
 <table>
 <tr>